This is a guest posting by Johanna Rothman.

 She heard stories about the testers had helped redesign a workflow that the customers preferred.
 She heard a number of stories about how the testers helped create scenarios for the developers to measure performance and reliability.

 She gathered this data, and converted it to dollars.
 Time for another conversation with Cliff.

 Audra showed Cliff the data.
 She explained how much money the testers had saved with all their ideas and actions.

 Cliff was still skeptical.
 “If I call someone, will they agree with your conclusions?” he asked.

 “Yup, you bet,” she said.
 “Go ahead, call anyone.”

 Cliff first called the product owner whose team had discovered the security problem.
 The product owner raved about the testers.

 He decided to change tactics.
 Cliff next called one of the development directors.
 He asked about the value of the testers.
-The director said, “Not only does our team work well together, the testers help teach the developers how to test.
+The director said, “Not only does our team work well together, but the testers also help teach the developers how to test.
 They make suggestions for unit testing.
-When we do code review, they’re part of the review team.
+When we do code reviews, they’re part of the review team.
 I don’t see how we would work without them.”

 Cliff leaned back and said, “Well, I guess you and your people do add value.
 You’re not just a cost center.”